Homeowner Fall Maintenance – why, when, and how to clean gutters

 Time to clean your gutters.

 The leaves are starting to drop in the Frisco and Plano area.
 Pretty, yes.
-But the dropping foliage is also a reminder about important fall maintenance tasks.
-Regular, preventative maintenance on your home helps keep your home in great shape, as well as reduce the risk of unexpected and costly repairs.
+But the dropping foliage is also a reminder of important fall maintenance tasks.
+Regular, preventative maintenance on your home helps keep your home in great shape, as well as reduces the risk of unexpected and costly repairs.

 In the fall, one of those home maintenance tasks is inspecting and cleaning your home’s gutters.

-For other fall maintenance items, check out this article.
+For other fall maintenance items, check out this article on tips to prevent costly repairs.

 Why clean gutters?

 Your home’s gutters probably aren’t the most visible feature of your home.
-So, many homeowners don’t think about gutters as a potential risk for unexpected repair expense.
-But, poorly maintained gutters can cause damage to your home, roof, and even your landscaping.
+So, many homeowners don’t think about gutters as a potential risk for unexpected repair expenses.
+But poorly maintained gutters can cause damage to your home, roof, and even your landscaping.

 When gutters get clogged, water gets trapped and can lead to damage to the existing gutter system, as well as the roof, foundation, walls, crawl spaces, and landscaping.
-Additionally, trapped water in the gutter can freeze in the winter and cause excessive damage to the gutter and roof due to the weight.
+Additionally, trapped water in the gutter can freeze in the winter, causing excessive damage to the gutter and roof due to the weight.
 Yikes!

 When is the best time to clean gutters?